inventer-dev/speed-test-files/README.md

 - `REPO` is your repository name
 - `BRANCH` is the branch (usually 'main' or 'master')

-## Advantages of using jsDelivr
+## Advantages of using Raw GitHub

-- Global distribution through multiple CDNs
+- Direct access to GitHub-hosted files
-- High availability and performance
+- No transformations or processing of the files
-- No bandwidth limits
+- Reliable access for testing purposes
-- HTTP/2 and HTTPS compatible
+- HTTPS compatible
-- Optimized for fast file delivery
+- Simple URL structure

 ## List of available files